ShelbySolomonDarnell/shelbysolomondarnell.github.io/logs/reviews.md

 + a 3GHz processor
 + can be run on a Raspberry PI

-*How ot input data for the automated process to kick-off.*
+*How to input data for the automated process to kick-off.*
 To use recommender systems as a data science assistant, we treat datasets as users, and algorithms as items.
 The goal of the AI is therefore as follows: given a dataset, recommend an algorithm con-